Connor Joe Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 14th-ranked team ERA among all league pitching staffs (4.16).
+- The Nationals have the 21st-ranked team ERA across all MLB pitching staffs (4.70).

-- Nationals pitchers combine to rank 12th in baseball in home runs allowed (27 total, 1.1 per game).
+- Nationals pitchers combine to give up 31 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- Corbin gets the start for the Nationals, his sixth of the season.
-He is 1-3 with a 5.88 ERA and 19 strikeouts in 26 2/3 innings pitched.
+- Gray gets the start for the Nationals, his sixth of the season.
+He is 1-4 with a 2.93 ERA and 25 strikeouts in 27 2/3 innings pitched.

-- In his most recent outing on Sunday against the Minnesota Twins, the left-hander threw six innings, giving up three earned runs while surrendering seven hits.
+- The right-hander last appeared on Tuesday against the New York Mets, when he threw six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.